xpring-eng/payid-lambda/README.md

 You'll need:
 * an AWS account.
-* a domain you want to use for your Pay IDs.
+* a domain you want to use for your PayIDs.
 * [a certificate imported into Amazon Certificate Manager in the `us-east-1` region](#how-do-i-get-a-certificate-in-amazon-certificate-manager).
 * __after the stack is added__, you'll have [to update your domain to use Amazon's name servers in the Route53 hosted zone that's created for you](#how-do-i-update-my-domains-nameservers-for-my-payid-domain).
+* PayIDs can be added by uploading a `json` file to the S3 bucket created by the stack.(#how-do-i-add-payids).

 Here's an example of what the form looks like: all you'll need is the domain you want to use for Pay IDs.